Oedo: Description

-Ferries

-Transport by ferry is required to access Oedo island.
+Transport by ferry is required to access Oedo.
 These are available for a fee at several ports within the Hallyeohaesang National park and usually include a professional tour guide and a discussion of the area.
 To minimize congestion, there are eight paths to the island and the access fee to the island is included in the ferry ride.
 The ferries typically allow tourists to stay at the island for about 1.5 hours.